nfal09/docs/docs/sql/sql-language.md

     SELECT * FROM products ORDER BY product_price;
 """

-print("\nProducts ordered from price lowest to highest:") fetch_and_display_all_rows(query)
+print("\nProducts ordered from price lowest to highest price:") fetch_and_display_all_rows(query)

 query = """
     SELECT * FROM products ORDER BY product_price DESC;
 """

-print("\nProducts ordered from price highest to lowest:") fetch_and_display_all_rows(query)
+print("\nProducts ordered from price highest to lowest price:") fetch_and_display_all_rows(query)
 ```